nil-andreu/dr-ecommerce/README.md

 One validator we can use is: /[a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:\.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*@(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?\.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?/g
 We will go to views.py and check

+### 13. Logout
+When we are allowing someone to create an account in Django, we are using the Django authentication.
+And we need to take care of the permissions.

+There are different permissions: AllowAny, isAuthenticated, ...

+For workin on this part, we will go to the views.py and create UserViewSet.

 #### Auth
 For making the authentification with Facebook, Google, ...
 We need to install the pacjage: https://github.com/RealmTeam/django-rest-framework-social-oauth2.
 We can see the documentation in this repository README file.